star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 # 7. Copyright

-Copyright 2019 Star Micronics Co., Ltd. All rights reserved.
+Copyright 2020 Star Micronics Co., Ltd. All rights reserved.

 # 8. Release History

+- Ver 1.2.0 (2025/03/10)
+    + Support the command option of [-template] for [decode] command : for template printing function.
+    + Update the SixLabors.ImageSharp library from V1.0.4 to V2.1.9.
+    + Update the .NET framework from .NET 6.0 to .NET 8.0.
+    + Support the following Star Document Markup tags.
+      - [buzzer]
+      - [drawer]
+      - [fixedWidth]
+      - [linespacing]
+      - [templateArray]
+    + Support the `variable-left` option of [column] Star Document Markup tag.

 - Ver 1.1.2 (2022/04/28)
     + Update the SixLabors.ImageSharp library from V1.0.2 to V1.0.4 to support .NET 6.0 environment.